NeighborWorks Achieving Excellence Program Overview

 The combination of curriculum, coaching and peer group collaboration will maximize your efforts to apply what you have learned to the challenges that matter most to your organization's success.
 The three interdependent components of the Achieving Excellence program include:

-Three cutting edge sessions led by faculty of a prestigious university partner that will open your mind to new ideas and approaches
+Three cutting edge sessions led by faculty of Harvard University and other thought-leaders will open your mind to new ideas and approaches

 The multi-disciplinary approach of the academic curriculum concentrates on the issues of leadership in organizations working to benefit their communities.
-Augmented by resources from a prestigious university partnerand other well-known thought-leaders, the coursework is case-based and focuses on your issues — those on your plate right now, those on the horizon, and the ever-present challenge of how to increase the community impact of the work you do.
+The coursework is case-based and focuses on your issues — those on your plate right now, those on the horizon, and the ever-present challenge of how to increase the community impact of the work you do.
 Faculty will lead a critical exploration of emerging issues in strategic analysis and planning, leadership and organizational alignment, performance measurement, community building, alliances and partnerships, and other relevant topics.
 Their approach will allow you to learn from the best and most recent work in the field, and apply it within your own environment.

 Intensive One-on-One Executive Coaching